 What training is required?

 Genetic counseling requires completion of a two-year Master of Science degree in Genetic Counseling following the Bachelor degree.
-A list of accredited programs can be found here.
 The degree programs include coursework, clinical experience, and a creative component/research project.
 Following graduation, a board exam must be successfully completed to become a certified genetic counselor (CGC).
 States may also have a licensure requirement.